Integrations

 - Engagement data (opens, clicks, donations from an appeal) flowing back to the CRM so the next appeal is informed

-The pattern that works: the CRM is the source of truth for the supporter record, the email tool is a read-only audience that’s synced from it.
-Trying to keep both editable creates a contradiction within a month.
+The version that works: the CRM is the source of truth for the supporter record, and the email tool is a read-only audience synced from it.
+Keep both editable and you’ll have a contradiction inside a month.

 Pattern 3 — Event ticketing into the donor record

-Events are how a lot of charities meet new supporters.
-The integration is straightforward in concept — ticket purchase becomes a CRM record — and surprisingly involved in practice:
+Events are how most charities meet new supporters.
+The integration is straightforward in concept — ticket purchase becomes a CRM record.
+In practice it’s surprisingly involved:

 - Eventbrite (or whatever ticketing tool) charges a fee per ticket; the donor record should reflect the net amount the charity received, not the gross